schteve/schach/README.md

 We'll see if I get there.

-- [ ] Display taken pieces in a side board
+- [ ] Display taken pieces in a side board (also show material point score there)
 - [ ] Pan & rotate board
 - [ ] Undo move
 - [ ] Time control